jethro-dev/travel-advisor/README.md

 ## Build with ⚙️

-This project is built with ReactJS.
+This project is built with ReactJS and MaterialUI.
 This project used Travel Advisor API, Google Map API and Places API.

 ## Screenshots 📷